Lane Kenworthy, The Good Society

-In the rich longstanding-democratic nations, governments headed by a social democratic or Christian centrist party have been far more likely to expand public insurance programs and public services, resulting in greater economic security.
+In the rich longstanding-democratic nations, governments headed by a social democratic or Christian centrist party have been far more likely than those headed by parties on the right to expand public insurance programs and public services, resulting in greater economic security.
 Social democrats have tended to structure government transfers in an especially egalitarian fashion, producing less income inequality and poverty.
 This is a big part of the reason why countries such as Denmark and Sweden have more expansive and generous welfare states and less economic insecurity and inequality than the United States.1

 PARTISAN EFFECTS: THE UNITED STATES OVER TIME

-On the other hand, over the past century a lot of the progressive legislation has come when the Democrats held the presidency, a majority in the House, and a large (filibuster-proof) majority in the Senate — particularly 1933-38, 1964-65, and 2009.
-Some, but less, has passed when the Democrats weren’t firmly in charge.
+On the other hand, over the past century a good bit of progressive legislation has come when the Democrats held the presidency, a majority in the House of Representatives, and a large (filibuster-proof) majority in the Senate — particularly 1933-38, 1964-65, and 2009.

 What does a systematic look at over-time patterns in the US tell us about the impact of election outcomes?

 I’ll consider 30 outcomes for which we might anticipate a partisan difference.
 Where possible, I’ll begin in 1933, when the two parties separate clearly on the economic axis, and go up through 2016.
 A partisan difference should have two features: an observed robust difference in the outcome between Democratic and Republican periods and a plausible story about how the difference is genuinely causal.